finbourne/lusid-sdk-python/sdk/docs/TransactionFeesApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(TransactionFeesApi)
     request_body = {"Update":{"code":"FeeRule_1","transactionPropertyKey":"Transaction/default/fee","transactionType":"*","country":"UK","counterparty":"*","transactionCurrency":"*","settlementCurrency":"*","executionBroker":"*","custodian":"*","exchange":"My Exchange","fee":{"calculationMethod":"BasisPoints","multiplier":"Value","calculationAmount":10},"additionalKeys":{"Instrument/default/HeadOffice":"London"},"description":"Basic fee rule to be updated."},"Create":{"transactionPropertyKey":"Transaction/default/fee","transactionType":"*","country":"UK","counterparty":"*","transactionCurrency":"*","settlementCurrency":"*","executionBroker":"*","custodian":"*","exchange":"My Exchange","fee":{"calculationMethod":"BasisPoints","multiplier":"Value","calculationAmount":10},"minFee":{"calculationMethod":"Flat","multiplier":"Value","calculationAmount":5},"maxFee":{"calculationMethod":"Flat","multiplier":"Value","calculationAmount":25},"additionalKeys":{"Instrument/default/HeadOffice":"London"},"description":"Basic fee rule with minimum/maximum to be created"}} # Dict[str, FeeRuleUpsertRequest] | A dictionary of upsert request identifiers to rule upsert requests.
 The request              identifiers are valid for the request only and can be used to link the upserted fee rule to the code of a              created fee rule. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which the rule will take effect.
 Defaults to the current LUSID  system datetime if not specified.
 In the case of an update, the changes will take place from this effective  time until the next effective time that the rule as been upserted at.
 For example, consider a rule that  already exists, and has previously had an update applied so that the definition will change on the first day  of the coming month.
 An upsert effective from the current day will only change the definition until the  first day of the coming month.
 An additional upsert at the same time (first day of the month) is required  if the newly-updated definition is to supersede the future definition. (optional)

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.upsert_transaction_fee_rules(request_body, effective_at=effective_at, opts=opts)
+        # api_response =  api_instance.upsert_transaction_fee_rules(request_body, effective_at=effective_at, opts=opts)

         # [EXPERIMENTAL] UpsertTransactionFeeRules: Upsert fee rules.
-            api_response = await api_instance.upsert_transaction_fee_rules(request_body, effective_at=effective_at)
+        api_response = api_instance.upsert_transaction_fee_rules(request_body, effective_at=effective_at)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling TransactionFeesApi->upsert_transaction_fee_rules: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters